francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 ---

-#### Domain Privilege Escalation | Constrained Delegation + DCSync (with PowerView, Rubeus, SafetyKatz)
+### Domain Privilege Escalation | Constrained Delegation (with PowerView, Rubeus, SafetyKatz)

-4) **Exploiting Constrained Delegation to Gain Administrator Access and Remote Control of `mgmtsrv.tech.finance.corp`** (successful ✅)
+4) **Constrained Delegation Abuse for Domain Privilege Escalation** (successful ✅)

 Description: Performed Active Directory enumeration to identify users or machines with **Constrained Delegation** enabled.
 The attempt to find a user account with delegation rights was unsuccessful.
-However, enumeration of **computer accounts** revealed that `studvm` has Constrained Delegation enabled and is allowed to delegate authentication to the **CIFS service on `mgmtsrv`**.
+However, enumeration of **computer accounts** revealed that `STUDVM$` has Constrained Delegation enabled and is allowed to delegate authentication to the **CIFS service on `mgmtsrv.tech.finance.corp`**.
 This finding is leveraged to impersonate a privileged user and escalate privileges.

 - **Find a Delegator User where Constrained Delegation is Enabled**